rokelina/ThesaurusMatch/README.md

 ## Database sources

-I utilized my own database in this application, which is a result of refining and filtering an English thesaurus dataset through a Python script.
+I utilized my own database file in this application, which is a result of refining and filtering an English thesaurus dataset through a Python script.
 The first layer of validation aims to filter out common first and last names, country codes, names of countries and cities, as well as words deemed inappropriate or offensive.
 A second filter is then applied based on word frequency.
 Please note that the dataset may still contain inappropriate words, as well as incorrect synonyms and words that have fallen out of use.

 Sources: